Givenchy, tower of French fashion and tailor to the stars, dies at 91

 Perhaps his most loyal muse was Audrey Hepburn, who sported his dresses for three decades after they struck up a working relationship in 1963.
 It has been rumored that Givenchy first thought he was dealing with Katherine Hepburn when he was contacted about dressing Audrey for her movies.

-As well as “Breakfast at Tiffany’s”, Givenchy clothed Hepburn in “Sabrina”, “Funny Girl”, “Charade”, “How to Steal a Million” and “Bloodline”.
+As well as“Breakfast at Tiffany’s”, Givenchy clothed Hepburn in“Sabrina”,“Funny Girl”,“Charade”,“How to Steal a Million” and“Bloodline”.

-He dedicated “L’Interdit”, his second of four perfumes, to Hepburn, and in 1988, when the state of California presented him with a Lifetime Achievement Award, she presided at the ceremony.
+He dedicated“L’Interdit”, his second of four perfumes, to Hepburn, and in 1988, when the state of California presented him with a Lifetime Achievement Award, she presided at the ceremony.

 Givenchy branched out into menswear soon after opening his fashion house, and in 1970 he began designing furnishing fabrics.
 He also designed interiors for several hotels as well as a limited edition of Ford Continental cars.

 Even today, Givenchy remains a star-studded brand.
-Under designer Riccardo Tisci (who recently joined Burberry) it became a hit with the Kardashians and was credited with attracting the most social media “buzz” during Paris fashion week.
+Under designer Riccardo Tisci (who recently joined Burberry) it became a hit with the Kardashians and was credited with attracting the most social media“buzz” during Paris fashion week.

 The silver-haired, blue-eyed Givenchy was a prodigious worker in his time, starting weekdays sketching or choosing fabrics at 7 a.m. in his studio on the Avenue George V in Paris.